UEBT Sourcing with Respect Conference 2025

 Day 2 – Wednesday, 1 October 2025

-UEBT Information Sessions
+4 Information Sessions

-• Integrating Botanicals into nature frameworks
+• Integrating botanicals into nature frameworks

 Explore opportunities and challenges to integrate responsible sourcing of botanicals into voluntary nature-related frameworks such as TNFD, GRI and others.
 Consider whether biodiversity assessments and disclosures could be strengthened to encourage responsible sourcing of botanicals.